Breaking Pointe

-Breaking Pointe was an American reality television series that premiered on May 31, 2012, on The CW.
+Breaking Pointe is an American reality television series that premiered on May 31, 2012, on The CW.
 It goes behind the scenes at Ballet West, a ballet company based in Salt Lake City, Utah.
-Breaking Pointe was renewed for a second season on September 26, 2012, with the premiere on July 22, 2013.
+In September 2012, Breaking Pointe was renewed for a second season, which premiered on July 22, 2013.

-The CW network announced Breaking Pointes cancellation on January 15, 2014.
+In January 2014, The CW canceled the series after two seasons.